Paraxiom/Paraxiom/README.md

 # Federated and decentralized parachain oracle system

-This project will offer a multi level data aggregation solution, a staking/slashing mechanism, and just registration and dispute resolution process.
+This project will offer a multi level data aggregation solution, a staking/slashing mechanism, a efficient registration service a and a just dispute resolution process.
 The parachain oracle ecosystem will be built using substrate pallets/contracts and xcm.
 This protocol, along with the Polkadot and Kusama parachain